Try These Local Favorites When You Visit Japan

 - Asparagus (アスパラ)

-The onion is especially amazing.
+The onion skewer is my personal highlight.

 🐟 Namerō (なめろう)